 Fly in/out of other airports

-Our first budget travel tip to save you hundreds involves being frugal with airports.
-There are many airport hacks that can help save you money.
+Our first budget travel tip to save you hundreds involves being frugal with which airport you choose to fly from.
+There are many best hacks airports don’t want you to know, that can help save you money.

 First and foremost, consider flying into or out of different airports.
-For example, we used to live close to the Canadian border, and would fly out of the Toronto airport all the time.
-This would save us almost 50% on our airfare, just for a couple hours drive!
+For example, we used to live close to the Canadian border and would fly out of the Toronto airports all the time.
+This would save us almost 50% on our airfare, just for a couple of hours drive!

 Booking cheap flights